Why aren’t you taking care of yourself?

 This judgment comes from our expectations and beliefs about people.
 We expect others and ourselves to do more and care more for others in a way that we think it’s right and good for others.
 And when our expectations aren’t met, we judge ourselves and others as being selfish.

-3. Self-care and selfish are motivated by different intentions.
+3. Self-care and selfishness are motivated by different intentions.

 Self-care comes from love while selfish comes from fear.

 Selfish, on the other hand, comes from a feeling of fear and lack.
 You are afraid that you do not have enough time, money, and resources.
 You are too concerned with your well-being that you have no consideration for other people.
 You are afraid that other people would take up your resources for yourself, so you feel a need to protect your resources.